N-curve

+In the functional theoretic algebra C[0, 1] of continuous curves on the unit interval, an n-curve is a specific transformation of a given base curve.
+For a loop γ: [0, 1] → $\mathbb{C}$ (or another suitable space) such that γ(0) = γ(1) = 1 (the base point), and for any positive integer n, the associated n-curve, denoted γ n, is defined by the pointwise functional power.

 We take the functional theoretic algebra C[0, 1] of curves.
 For each loop γ at 1, and each positive integer n, we define a curve $\gamma_n$ called n-curve.
 The n-curves are interesting in two ways.